Juanda International Airport: Construction

 The construction of the airbase, known as Project Waru, was Indonesia's first airfield development since independence.
 Prior to this, existing airbases were inherited from the Dutch colonial era and had only been repaired or upgraded.
-The project was managed by the Waru Project Supervisory Team (TPPW), representing the Indonesian government, and two French companies: Compagnie d’Ingénieurs et Techniciens (CITE) as the consultant and Société de Construction des Batignolles as the contractor.
+The project was managed by the Waru Project Supervisory Team (TPPW), representing the Indonesian government, and two French companies: Compagnie d'Ingénieurs et Techniciens (CITE) as the consultant and Société de Construction des Batignolles as the contractor.
 Under the terms of the contract, the project was to be completed in four years, from 1960 to 1964.

 To accommodate the construction of a major airbase with a runway measuring 3,000 meters by 45 meters, the Indonesian government acquired about 2,400 hectares of land.
 This land included a mix of dry land, rice fields, and swampland.
 A massive volume of construction materials was required, particularly sand and stone.
 Sand was sourced from the Porong River, while stone was quarried from Mount Pandaan and transported to Waru by hundreds of project trucks.
 The estimated total volume of materials was around 11.2 million cubic meters, or 1.8 million tons.
+With project activities carried out around the clock and supported through close coordination among various stakeholders—the Surabaya City Government, the Surabaya Military Command, the Port Authority, and the wider community—the project was ultimately completed ahead of schedule.
 On 22 September 1963, the runway was declared operational, marking the completion of the project a full seven months ahead of plan.
-The following day, a flight of four Fairey Gannet aircraft from the Indonesian Navy made the first official landing at Djoeanda Airbase.
+The following day, a flight of four Fairey Gannet aircraft from the Indonesian Navy conducted the first official landing at the still under construction airbase.

 During the construction, the project faced a financial crisis.
 At one point, Batignolles, the contractor, threatened to withdraw from the project, escalating the issue to President Sukarno.
 In response, Sukarno issued a mandate to Djoeanda Kartawidjaja, who was serving as Prime Minister during the Guided Democracy era.
 Djoeanda was tasked with resolving the financial crisis and ensuring the successful completion of the project.
 Djoeanda arrived at the Waru airbase on 15 October 1963 aboard a Convair 990 to oversee the project's continuation.
-His efforts were instrumental in completing the project, and in recognition of his role, the airbase was named "Djoeanda."
-The Djoeanda Airbase was officially inaugurated by President Sukarno on 12 August 1964.
+His efforts were instrumental in the completion of the project, and in recognition of his contribution, the airbase was named “Juanda” shortly after his death on 7 November 1963.
+The Juanda Airbase was officially inaugurated by President Sukarno on 12 August 1964.